geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 ### Task 3 - Upgrade Distribution Lists

 Organizations have typically relied on distribution groups in Exchange to communicate and collaborate with groups of people both inside and outside the company.
 However, Microsoft 365 Groups offer a more powerful solution for collaboration, and Adatum’s CTO wants to take advantage of this feature.
-He has asked you to upgrade the company’s Sales Department distribution list to a Microsoft 365 group so that the company’s sales staff can choose the people they want to collaborate with and easily set up a collection of resources for those people to share.
+He has asked you to upgrade the company’s Sales Department distribution list to a Microsoft 365 group so that Adatum’s Sales staff can choose the people they want to collaborate with and easily set up a collection of resources for those people to share.

 1. In the **Exchange admin center**, you should still be displaying **recipients** from the left-hand navigation pane, and you should still be displaying the **groups** tab.
-If not, then navigate to **recipients &gt; groups**.

 2. Below the tabs at the top of the screen are two large boxes that enable you to perform two functions: create a group in Outlook and upgrade distribution lists.
 In the **UPGRADE Distribution Lists** box, select the **Get Started** button.
 This opens a **Bulk upgrade DLs to groups in Outlook** window.